ARMmbed/uvisor/README.md

 By default, debug output is silenced.
 Special debug messages only occur when the device is halted due to faults or failures catched by the uVisor.
-These messages are tentatively printed on the UART0 port, if it has previously been enable by the unprivileged code.
+These messages are tentatively printed on the UART0 port, if it has previously been enabled by the unprivileged code.
 Otherwise, SWO is used as a fallback.

 To enable more verbose debug messages, just build as follows:
 ```bash
 # create local version of uvisor-lib with debug enabled
 make OPT= clean release
 ```
+and localy link the resulting debug relese to yotta as described previously.

 Note that this debug build implements non-blocking messages.
-Is an SWO viewer is not used, messages are just lost and executions continues normally.
+If an SWO viewer is not used, messages are just lost and executions continues normally.
 If the uVisor catched an error or an access fault, though, the system is halted.

-Debugging messages that are output through the SWO port, can be observed with an SWO viewer.
+Debugging messages that are output through the SWO port can be observed with an SWO viewer.
 If using a JLink debugger, just do as follows:
 ```bash
 cd k64f/uvisor